ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-devcontainer.md

 ## Scripts

-Finally, the devcontainer can specify scripts at various stages of the process.
-There is a separate file to run on first creation of a new developer environment.
-When attaching to the environment each time, reset the permissions, as they sometimes get lost as a volume.
+Finally, the devcontainer can specify scripts to run at various stages of the process.

+There is a separate file to run on first creation of a new developer environment, which I will get to as the next post in this series.

+When attaching to the environment each time, I have it reset the permissions as they sometimes get lost as a volume.

 The last line simply tells it that when the VS Code environment closes, it should also stop the services spun up with the docker-compose files.

 ```json
   "postCreateCommand": "/bin/bash -c /opt/drupal/scripts/postCreateCommand.sh",